precice/fluent-adapter/README.md

 ## 1. How to build the Fluent-preCICE adapter

+It is recommended to follow the instructions from [the Fluent documentation](https://ansyshelp.ansys.com/public/account/secured?returnurl=/Views/Secured/corp/v242/en/flu_udf/flu_udf_sec_compile_tui.html) to build a UDF with or without the GUI.

+Alternatively, you may use the following instructions (for ANSYS 2025 R1).

-Given the above 2D, double precicions, parallel run directory structure:
+### Instructions for 2D, double precision, parallel run

+Directory structure:

 - Adapt `lnamd64/2ddp_host/user.udf`
   - change `CSOURCES=...` to include a space-separated list of `*.c` source files to be compiled; for the FSI case we're building this should be `fsi_udf.c` and `fsi.c`